MRegirouard/NodeTrader-Framework/README.md

 - Full support for containerization and deploying on Kubernetes
 - Inter-algorithm communication and operation
 - Robustness appropriate for trading with real money
+- 100% test coverage with Jest and Codecov

 See our [GitHub Project](https://github.com/users/MRegirouard/projects/2) for more details.